khanlou/Objective-Shorthand/README.md

 Using `NSJSONSerialization`, you have convert your strings to `NSData` before deserializing them to arrays and dictionaries.
 Objective-Shorthand simplifies all that.

-It provides the same interface as `JSONKit`, but it works with the build Apple JSON serializer behind the scenes.
+It provides the same interface as `JSONKit`, but it works with the built-in Apple JSON serializer behind the scenes.
 The Ruby community is very good at writing libraries with consistent interfaces, and this is something we need to steal as writers of Objective-C.

 To convert from a JSON string to an `NSArray` or `NSDictionary`: